mmomtchev/Forez/README.md

 #### Guy of Acre

 De la Mure mentions the adoption of a certain Guy of Acre, a damoiseau or a squire.
 Born in the Holy Land he traveled back to France with him.
 He is mentioned on two separate occasions - once during the Barons Crusade and once during the Seventh Crusade.
-This is a further indication for his confusion between Guy IV and Guy V (*!!find the references*).
+This is a further indication for his confusion between Guy IV and Guy V ([#4], page 231 and page 250).
 The will of Guy IV mentions a certain Guillaume, but it is not clear of this is the same one (!!*reference*).
-Some scholars have linked him to Alfonso of Brienne (*!!citations needed*).
+De la Mure, in his account of the Barons Crsuade, that he misattrbuts to Guy V, mentions immediately after his return from the Holy Land, Guy of Forez grants a domain to Alfonso of Brienne ([#4], page 246).
+Some scholars presume that this might be Guy of Acre (!!*who?*).

 #### Recipient of a relic, piece of the True Cross from the Knights Templar